jforrest602/projects/MYDFIR_30Day_Challenge_Part4.md

 ## Day 17: Creating Alerts and Dashboards in Kibana (3/4)
 Today's objective is create a dashboard for RDP activity.
+Start by navigating to `Analytics` > `Maps` under the hamburger icon within the Elastic web GUI.